Here’s how you should include skills on a resume like a pro!

 How many skills should I put on a resume?

 Putting skills on your resume is not a numbers game.
-Within your dedicated skills section, limit yourself to 9 to 12 key talents.
+Within your dedicated skills section, limit yourself to between 9 and 12 key talents.
 Use bullet points, text bars, or columns to keep this section organized and easy to read.

 What should I call a skills section?